ShamylZakariya/Squizit/Squizit/Notes.md

 #TODO

+	- Takes a LONG time to save a drawing to the gallery.
+Profile it.
+If it can't be made faster ( debug code??? ) look into running the save in a background queue, and immediately dismissing the view controller.
+Note, this could result in a scenario where a user might jump immediately to the gallery, and not see the match that just got saved.
+Need therefore to handle scenario where a match finishes save and comes in while we're viewing the gallery.

+	- In gallery detail view, pre-render the drawings before and after the current drawing, using my neat cancelable action.
+Use that to speed up panning.
+Because rendering is slow.
+Again, DEBUG?

 	- make SaveToGalleryViewController a more modern VC with a custom segue overlay this means I will manually manage the blanker view, and will have to manually manage the content view inside it